bstriner/github-bot-close-inactive-issues/README.md

     Warning: this issue has been inactive for {days_inactive} days and will be automatically closed on {deadline:%Y-%m-%d} if there is no further activity.
   closing: >
     Notice: this issue has been closed because it has been inactive for {days_inactive} days.
     You may reopen this issue if it has been closed in error.
 schedule:
   warning_start: 14 # days before starting warnings
-  warning_frequency: 7 # days between warnings
+  warning_frequency: 7 # minimum time between warnings
   closing: 56 # days before closing

+# label to add to issues when closing automatically (optional)
+# label: inactive

-# issue warnings instead of closing until this date
+# issue warnings instead of closing until this date (optional)
 # first_closing_date: 2017-03-01 12:00:00

-# path to custom logging configuration
+# path to custom logging configuration (optional)
 # logging-config: /home/user/logging.conf
 ```